vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/webhook-behaviors.md

 ### How are requests authenticated by the webHook server?

-Each webHook request from Cloud Director can be verified by generating the signature using the shared secret and comparing it to the signature in the signature header from Cloud Director.
+Each webHook request from VMware Cloud Director can be verified by generating the signature using the shared secret and comparing it to the signature in the signature header from VMware Cloud Director.
 If they match, the request is verified.

 See the [Example Java code for verifying a webHook behavior request's signature header](#example-java-code-for-verifying-a-webhook-behavior-requests-signature-header) in the `Code Examples` section.

 ## Example Slack integration with webHook behaviors

 Slack has a functionality for creating incoming webHooks which can be used for posting messages to Slack channels.
-WebHook behaviors can be used to integrate Slack incoming webHooks with Cloud Director, allowing Cloud Director to post messages directly to a slack channel.
+WebHook behaviors can be used to integrate Slack incoming webHooks with VMware Cloud Director, allowing VMware Cloud Director to post messages directly to a slack channel.
 More information on how to create a Slack incoming webHook for a channel can be found [here]( https://api.slack.com/messaging/webhooks).

 Once a Slack webHook is configured, messages to it can be sent via a POST request to the webHook URL - `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.
 The request payload has to be of a specific format in order for it to be recognized by the Slack webHook and the `Content-Type` header must be set to `application/json`.

-In order to use Cloud Director's webHook behaviors to send messages to slack webHooks, the following steps must be followed:
+In order to use VMware Cloud Director's webHook behaviors to send messages to slack webHooks, the following steps must be followed:

 1. [Set-up incoming webHook URL in Slack](https://api.slack.com/messaging/webhooks).
 2. Create an Interface